-APPROVAL QUORUM A requirement for passing a (referendum) vote which takes the form of a minimum number or percentage of the entire electorate whose support is necessary for a proposal to be passed.
+APPROVAL QUORUM A requirement for passing a popular vote which takes the form of a minimum number or percentage of the entire electorate whose support is necessary for a proposal to be passed.

 ASSEMBLY DEMOCRACY Democratic system where eligible voters exercise their political rights in an assembly.
-Assembly democracy - the original form of democracy - is widespread in Switzerland.
-There are citizens' assemblies in the majority of municipalities.
+Assembly democracy - the original form of democracy in ancient Greece - is widespread in Switzerland.
+There are citizens' assemblies in the majority of communes.
 In two cantons (Glarus and Appenzell Inner-Rhodes), popular assemblies are held at the cantonal level.
+In Appenzell Outer-Rhodes the citizens rejected in June 2010 an initiative to reinstall the popular assembly.